jtr13/EDAV/D3/EDAV1Notes.md

 ### Part D: Student Submissions

 Share your code!
-Submit a pull request to [EDAV1Notes.Rmd](EDAV1Notes.Rmd)
+Submit a pull request to this file.
+[EDAV1Notes.md](EDAV1Notes.md)

 (You don't have to know any git to do this.
 Just click on the file and then the "edit this file" button -- the one that looks like a pencil.
 Add some code, add a note, and click Commit Changes.
 I will review your proposed changes before merging.
 Fear not, you can't mess anything up no matter what you do.
 It's a good chance to practice.)